alexandre-touret/alexandre-touret.github.io/talks/index.md

 ## Talks

 Here is a bunch of talks I presented at various tech events (meetups, conferences).

-You can find talks in French on [the corresponding part of this blog](/talks).
+You can find them either in French or English.

 ### The Hitchhiker's guide to software architecture design